Total Distance: 42.5 km

 The 805-meter portage that followed was a different story, however.
 The easiest part of the portage was the landing area, a large, flat slab of rock just to the right of some boney rapids.

 At the beginning, the trail went through a dense forest of very large hemlocks, and with beams of the morning sun streaming through the trees, it was quite breathtaking.
 Then, it inclined for a bit as it went up a ridge that was high above the creek.
 I could hear and catch glimpses of the many dramatic drops in the creek below through the trees.
-One part of the trail had 50 feet of near-vertical descent.
+One part of the trail had 50 feet of near-vertical descent into the gully below.
 I had to watch my footing and tread carefully there as many parts of the trail were still muddy and slick from the previous day's deluge.

 When I returned for the canoe after the first load, a fellow canoeist was there unloading his boat.
 I had a chat with this intrepid retiree, who was in the midst of a 12-day solo trip.
 He shared a story of how a few nights earlier, a newborn bear cub that apparently had been abandoned was crying next to his campsite all night.
 What an unnerving experience that must have been!
 On one hand, one would probably have the urge to help the poor thing; on the other, one wouldn't dare get involved without knowing the full story of what happened to mama.
 Imagine mama returning to the scene to find a human messing around with her baby!
 Yikes.